Postdoctoral and Research Specialist Positions in Microbiome, Immunology, and Computational Biology

-The Translational Microbiome & Immune Tolerance Laboratory at the University of Maryland School of Medicine, Center for Advanced Microbiome Research and Innovation (CAMRI) within the Institute of Genome Sciences (IGS) is recruiting multiple postdoctoral fellows, PhD students, and research specialists to join our interdisciplinary team studying the gut microbiome’s role in immune tolerance development.
-Our lab integrates multi-omics, experimental models, and clinical cohorts to uncover mechanisms by which microbial metabolism shapes host immunity.
+The Translational Microbiome & Immune Tolerance Laboratory at the University of Maryland School of Medicine, Center for Advanced Microbiome Research and Innovation (CAMRI) within the Institute of Genome Sciences (IGS) is recruiting postdoctoral fellows, PhD students, and research specialists to join our interdisciplinary team studying the gut microbiome’s role in immune tolerance development.
+Our lab integrates multi-omics, microbial genetics, experimental models, immunology, and clinical cohorts to investigate molecular mechanisms by which gut microbial metabolism shapes host immunity.

 Prospective PhD and MD/PhD students should apply through the Molecular Microbiology & Immunology and Molecular Medicine Graduate Programs of the University of Maryland, Baltimore.
 We also welcome rotation students, visiting researchers or PhD students from other institutions — please contact Dr. Ozcam directly via email.